 Do it Yourself (with some help)

 You’ll find plenty of fresh, local fruit and vegetables for sale all around Pembrokeshire – if you’re looking for a farm shop near St Davids, Gate 2 Plate Farmshop is just outside Haverfordwest.
 Use the kitchen in your beautiful Pembrokeshire cottage to cook up a treat using the abundance of natural ingredients from your surroundings, giving you a true taste of Pembrokeshire.

 Any foodie visiting Pembrokeshire must try the fresh seafood coming straight out of the Irish sea.
 Mrs Will the Fish provides delicious dressed seafood platters ready for you to savour.
 With fresh spider crab, lobster and other locally caught goodies on offer, you couldn’t get a more authentic taste of this coastal county.

 If you want maximum food, minimum travelling then why not look out for one of Pembrokeshire’s many food festivals?

-Alternatively, try the more upmarket Narberth Food Festival, held in September.
+Try the Narberth Food Festival, held in September.
 This beautiful boutique town doesn’t do things by halves, and its fantastic food festival will not disappoint eager foodies wanting to sample Pembrokeshire’s delicacies.
 There’s food stall galore, top Welsh chefs to meet and plenty of local entertainment.
 A fantastic festival that’s a must if you’re into food!

-There’s plenty of foodie activities to keep everyone entertained all around the county.
-If you’re looking for foodie treats close to your cottage, then why not head to our blog section to find out the best places to eat in St Davids, or Solva’s finest eateries?
+There are plenty of foodie activities to keep everyone entertained all around the county.
+If you’re looking for foodie treats close to your cottage, check out our Foodie Guide to St Davids!